The Nuns: San Francisco punk pioneers

 The band formed in 1975 in Marin County, California when Alejandro Escovedo and Jeff Olener, who were film students at College of Marin, wanted to make a low-budget film about a strung-out rock singer and a band that could not play its instruments, and decided to play the part themselves.
 This project evolved into The Nuns.
 While the band was in its formative phase, they practiced in a warehouse in Terra Linda.
 Jennifer Miro, who was in a Mill Valley-based band that covered Doobie Brothers songs, practiced at the same warehouse.
 Olener soon invited Miro to join his band; Miro, who was unhappy with the band she was in, jumped at the opportunity.
 The Nuns began performing around various venues in the San Francisco area in January 1976.
-They were the among the first punk bands in California and had difficulty finding regular venues.
+They were among the first punk bands in California and had difficulty finding regular venues.
 They played the first punk show at the Mabuhay Gardens in December 1976, and quickly became regulars.
 At their peak of popularity, they were playing two sold-out shows on consecutive weekend nights at the Mabuhay.

 The Nuns original manager was Edwin Heaven.
 In 1977, Heaven discovered them when they opened at The Mabuhay Gardens for The Ramones.
 Within half a year, he had created a worldwide buzz for the band, designed most of their now-classic posters and, basically, took them from playing at San Francisco's Fab Mab to playing such larger venues as Bill Graham's Winterland and LA's The Whisky.

 In January 1978, together with The Avengers they opened for the Sex Pistols at their final concert at San Francisco's Winterland.
 Even though The Nuns were the bigger draw in San Francisco at this time, they were the first band to go on, ahead of The Avengers.